naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 - Any unencrypted sensitive information can be learned by the attacker
 - They can use this to damage the organisation or escalate the attack

+## FIREWALLS - IDS and IPS

+* IDS - Intrusion Detection system
+* IPS - Intrusion Prevention system
+* IDS and IPS use signatures to inspect packets up to layer 7 of the OSI stack, looking for traffic patterns which match known attacks
+* They can also use anomaly-based inspection to look for unusual behaviour, such as a host sending more traffic than usual
+* They require skilled staff to tune the IPS to their own particular environment and minimize false positives and negatives

+Similar to anti-virus